superhero/shift/README.md

 ```

 You design the modules to function independently.
 When you need them to
-comunicate you trigger an event in the event bus that routes the event to the
+communicate you trigger an event in the event bus that routes the event to the
 presenters listening to that specific event.

 ```